 The European Council had originally put pressure on the Commission earlier in the year to take steps in tackling disinformation online.

-The code is a self-regulatory framework that covers five elements in the moderation of fake news online:
+The above referenced code of practice against disinformation is a self-regulatory framework that covers five elements in the moderation of fake news online:

 - Disrupting advertising revenues from companies that spread disinformation;